-We may also decide on the length of a fixed term exclusion based on the seriousness of the incident.
+We may also decide on the length of a suspension based on the seriousness of the incident.

-Following fixed term exclusions the student and parent must attend a return from exclusions meeting with their Head of Year or Director of Key Stage.
+Following fixed term exclusions the student and parent must attend a return from suspensions meeting with their Head of Year or Head of Key Stage.

 A daily report may be placed in their planner.
 Behaviour or reward targets will be set.
-At the beginning of the school day the student reports to have their progress checked by the Year or SLT Manager.
+At the beginning of the school day the student reports to have their progress checked by the Year Team or Head of Key Stage.
 Failure to pass daily report will lead to further sanctions.

-Under government regulations for fixed term exclusions of 1, 3 or 5 days it is the parents' responsibility to supervise the student away from school at school times.
+Under government regulations for suspensions of 1, 3 or 5 days it is the parents' responsibility to supervise the student away from school at school times.

-On the 6th and subsequent days of a Fixed Term exclusion the student will be accommodated at a site away from Jesmond Park Academy (Gosforth Academy, North Gosforth Academy or Gosforth Junior High Academy) and be monitored by our staff.
+On the 6th and subsequent days of a suspension, the student will be accommodated at a site away from Jesmond Park Academy (Gosforth Academy, North Gosforth Academy or Gosforth Junior High Academy) and be monitored by our staff.
 For Looked after Children this begins on the first day of exclusion.